 TGbe editor: please revise the following paragraph as shown below [CID 15365, 16393]

 The format of the Multi-Link element is defined in Figure 9-1002e (Multi-Link element format).
-Depending on the variant (indicated by the Type subfield) of this element, particular field(s) or subfield(s) within a field can be absent.
+Depending on the variant of this element (#15365) (indicated by the Type subfield of the Multi-Link Control field (#16393)) of this element, particular field(s) or subfield(s) within a field can be absent.
 The frames carrying this element and usage of this element are described in 35.3.3 (Advertisement of multi-link information in Multi-Link element).

 TGbe editor: please revise the following paragraph as shown below [CID 17611]

-The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field and has different format for different variants of the Multi-Link element as described in the subclauses below.
+The Presence Bitmap subfield is used to indicate the presence of various subfields in the Common Info field and has a (#17611) different format for different variants of the Multi-Link element as described in the subclauses below.

 TGbe editor: please revise the following paragraph as shown below [CID 15367, 17614]

-One or more Fragment subelement is present if the contents of a subelement exceed 255 octets (see 35.3.3.7 (Subelement fragmentation in the Link Info field of a Multi-Link element)).
+One or more Fragment subelements are (#15367) present if the contents of a subelement exceed 255 octets (see 35.3.3.7 (Subelement fragmentation in the Link Info field of a Multi-Link element)).
 The format of Fragment subelement is the same as that shown in Figure 9-1003 (Subelement format) with the Data field carrying a portion of the subelement that is fragmented.

 9.4.2.312.2 Basic Multi-Link element